Bismillahir Rahmanir Rahim

 Conclusion

-To sum up, from the Board of Directors, I would like to thank our shareholders, regulators, stakeholders and government i.e., Ministry of Finance, Bangladesh Securities and Exchange Commission (BSEC), DSE, CSE, CDBL, IDRA, Bangladesh Insurance Association (BIA) and Bangladesh Insurance Forum (BIF), Bankers and Customers for their continued support during this challenging time.
+To sum up, from the Board of Directors, would like to thank our shareholders, regulators, stakeholders and government i.e., Ministry of Finance, Bangladesh Securities and Exchange Commission (BSEC), DSE, CSE, CDBL, Bangladesh insurance Association (BIA) and Bangladesh Insurance Forum (BIF), Bankers and Customers for their continued support during this challenging time.

 Thank you to everyone who has been a part of our development and for your steadfast support and trust which has strengthened the company to its present glory.